 5. It’s okay to prioritise your own needs and wants.

 In a relationship with a narcissist, your needs and desires often take a back seat.
 Now is the time to start putting yourself first.
-This isn’t selfish — it’s necessary for your wellbeing.
+This isn’t selfish, at least not in a bad way.
+In fact, it’s necessary for your wellbeing.
 Your needs and wants are just as important as anyone else’s, and it’s okay to act on that truth.

 6. You’re not responsible for the narcissist’s behaviour or emotions.

 Narcissists are masters at making their partners feel responsible for their actions and feelings.
 It’s important to recognise that you’re not accountable for anyone’s behaviour but your own.
-Their actions and emotions are their responsibility, not yours.
+Their actions and emotions are their responsibility, not yours, even if they spent your entire relationship trying to convince you otherwise.

 7. The silent treatment and other manipulative tactics were forms of abuse.